Duke Surname Meaning, History & Origin

-Duke Surname Genealogy
+Duke Surname Meaning

 The surname Duke is generally considered to be derived from the various Middle English words duc, duk, and douc that came out of the Old French duc meaning “leader.”
 The patronymic form Dukes (son of Duke) accounts for about 25% of the Duke and Dukes today.

-Duke Resources on
+Duke Surname Resources on The Internet

 - Duke Families of Sussex